svitlanaf/project-3/README.md

 _Output: "5,4,"I'm sorry, Anna.
 I'm afraid I can't do that.","Boop!","Beep!",0"_

+7. _By clicking "Submit" button the background of a web page changes color to blue._

+8. _By clicking "Reverse" button the background of a web page changes color to red._

 _List of exceptions._

 _Exceptions are written from least to most important.
 The first exception should apply unless the second exception does, and the same with the second and third_.